tinybirdco/demo-cdc-users-airline/readme.md

 The demo script will:

 1. Ensure the Source Database exists.
-2. Ensure a table with the configured name is created.
+2. Ensure the required Tables are created.
-3. Generate a few initial events into the users table to be replicated.
 4. Create the appropriate Postgres or MySQL Debezium-based Connector in Confluent Cloud.
-5. The Confluent Connector will create the Kafka Topic, snapshot the initial table state, and start replicating changes.
+5. The Confluent Connector will create the Kafka Topic, snapshot the initial table state, and prepare to replicate changes.
 6. Ensure that Tinybird has a Confluent connection to your Confluent Cloud cluster.
-7. Ingest the Topic into a 'raw' Tinybird Confluent Datasource containing all the user table change events.
+7. Ingest the Topic into a 'raw' Tinybird Confluent Datasource containing all the table change events.
 8. Create a Tinybird Pipe which Materializes the users table with all changes in their final state.
-9. Publishes a simple Tinybird API which returns all non-deleted users.
+9. Publishes a simple Tinybird API which returns the results.
+10. Publish additional Pipes and APIs as required to demonstrate other approaches
+11. Generate events into the source tables to be replicated.

 You may re-run the demo script to generate further events to explore how they propagate through the pipeline.
 You may also run the script with another switch to remove the Pipeline.
+There may be additional switches in the scripts for other actions on a case by case basis.

 ## Prereqs